Cardiff Pupil Referral Units

 “I initially thought today was going to be stupid and a waste of my time.
 Now I’ve made the bench I’m thinking it was 100% worth my time.
 I have actually learnt something new.
 Today has given me purpose and I’ve socialised too.”

-See what hands-on work experience means to Greenhill School
+See what this hands-on work experience means to Greenhill School

 Chapel-en-le-Frith High School